-1. The one-to-many relationship This is shown in the ERD by connecting a single line to the parent (indicating 'many') from the child table.
-For example, consider the relationship between observer\trip and observer\station.
-This means that any one record in
+1. The one-to-many relationship4 This is shown in the ERD by connecting a single line to the parent (indicating 'many') from the child table.
+For example, consider the relationship between observer_trip and observer_station.
+This means that any one record in observer_trip relates to at least one, but can be many records in

-&lt;sup>2 A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.
+2 A primary key is an attribute or a combination of attributes that contains an unique value to identify that record.

-&lt;sup>3 A foreign key is any attribute, or a combination of attributes, in a table that is a primary key of another table.
+3 A foreign key is any attribute, or a combination of attributes, in a table that is a primary key of another table.
 Tables are linked together through foreign keys.

-&lt;sup>4 A one-to-many relationship is where one record in a table (the parent) relates to one or more records in another table (the child).
+4 A one-to-many relationship is where one record in a table (the parent) relates to one or more records in another table (the child).